Free Website Content - A Quiz: Test Your RSS Smarts

 Answer: A GUID is a globally unique

-each RSS feed item have a unique GUID.
-If you are creating
+that each RSS feed item have a unique GUID.
+If you are

-feeds, a GUID is important because GUIDs are often used
+creating feeds, a GUID is important because GUIDs are

-Each item in the RSS feed should have a different GUID.
+has been updated.
+Each item in the RSS feed should have

 or subscribe to the RSS knowledgebase feed http://www.feedforall.com/knowledgebase.php